 Boushey and Moser established The 2 Sisters Company in their quest to accelerate student learning and support for teachers worldwide.
-The 2 Sisters team continues to create professional development resources, including live workshops, online seminars, and their membership websites, The Daily CAFE and The CCPensieve.
+They continue to create professional development resources, including live workshops, online seminars, and their membership websites, The Daily CAFE and The CCPensieve.
 The Daily CAFE website contains a knowledge base that supports their practice and methods through multimedia demonstrations, classroom materials, videos, articles, and tips learned from their extensive classroom practice.
 The CCPensieve is an online conferring notebook developed to securely store recorded student information and facilitate analysis and real-time collaboration among colleagues.